 Cirrhosis.
 Cirrhosis develops when liver cells are damaged and are replaced by scar tissue.
 Most cirrhosis in the United States is caused by alcohol abuse.
 Other causes are viral hepatitis (types B and C, as mentioned above), too much iron in the liver from a disease called hemochromatosis, and some other rare types of chronic liver disease.
 Combined alcohol abuse and hepatitis virus infection puts people at high risk of cirrhosis and HCC.

-Obesity/NAFLD.
+Obesity, NAFLD, and diabetes.
 Obesity causes fat to be deposited in the liver, which leads to a condition known as NAFLD.
-Over the past decade, strong evidence has emerged suggesting that NAFLD (and the related disorder diabetes) is an increasingly important risk factor for HCC in the United States.
+Over the past decade, strong evidence has emerged suggesting that NAFLD and diabetes, a related disorder, are increasingly important risk factors for HCC in the United States.

 Age.
 In the United States, adult primary liver cancer occurs most often in people older than 60.